-Questions about online fraud you were too afraid to ask?
+Questions about online gambling fraud you were too afraid to ask?
 You’re in the right place.
 In this series of articles, we’ll look at the very basics of fraud, how it affects businesses, and how to protect yourself with the latest solutions.

 Why Gambling Platforms Are Subject to Fraud